fusion-energy/paramak/README.md

 This should export a h5m file for use in DAGMC.

 Further information on DAGMC neutronics can be found [here](https://svalinn.github.io/DAGMC/) and information on OpenMC can be found [here](https://openmc.readthedocs.io/).
 The two codes can be used together to simulate neutron transport on the h5m file created.
 The UKAEA openmc workshop also has two tasks that might be of interest [task 10](https://github.com/ukaea/openmc_workshop/tree/master/tasks/task_10) and [task 12](https://github.com/ukaea/openmc_workshop/tree/master/tasks/task_12).

+# Example scripts

+There are several example scripts in the [examples folder](https://github.com/ukaea/paramak/blob/develop/examples/).
+A good one to start with is [make_CAD_from_points.py](https://github.com/ukaea/paramak/blob/develop/examples/make_CAD_from_points.py) which makes simple examples of the different types of shapes (extrude, rotate) with different connection methods (splines, straight lines and circles).